 - Personal, Social & Health Education: the Media and bullying

 - Sex & Relationship Education: changes to body and personal hygiene

-- Religious Education: Christianity and Sikism
+- Religious Education: Christianity, Judaism and Sikhism

 - Computing: Coding, research and word processing.

-- PE & Games includes: Football, netball, rugby, hockey, tennis, rounders, cricket, athletics, dance, gymnastics and fitness.
+- PE & Games includes: football, netball, rugby, hockey, tennis, rounders, cricket, athletics, dance, gymnastics and fitness.

 Year 4 Curriculum maps